Risk Information

 Our Position within the GMO Internet Group

-Our corporate group is part of the GMO Internet Group, a business group centered around GMO Internet Group, Inc. (hereinafter referred to as "GMO Internet Group").
-As of the end of December 2024, GMO Internet Group, Inc. directly holds 9.66% of our voting rights and indirectly holds 47.35%.
+The Group is part of the GMO Internet Group, a corporate group centered around GMO Internet Group, Inc. (hereinafter referred to as "GMO Internet Group").
+As of the end of December 2025, GMO Internet Group, Inc. directly holds 90.59% of the Company's voting rights and indirectly holds 1.42%.

-GMO Internet Group operates under the corporate slogan "Internet for Everyone" and is engaged in various businesses, including Internet Infrastructure, Online Advertising & Media, Internet Finance, Crypto Assets, and Incubation.
-Among these businesses, our corporate group is positioned as a core company responsible for the Online Advertising & Media business within the GMO Internet Group.
+GMO Internet Group operates under the corporate slogan "Internet for Everyone" and is engaged in various businesses, including the Internet Infrastructure Business, Internet Security business, Internet Advertising and Media Business, Internet Finance business, Crypto Assets business, and Incubation business.
+Among these businesses, the Group is positioned as a core company responsible for the Internet Infrastructure Business and Internet Advertising and Media Business within the GMO Internet Group.

-As a result, any changes in GMO Internet Group’s fundamental policies regarding our corporate group could impact our business operations and financial performance.
+As a result, any changes in GMO Internet Group’s fundamental policies regarding the Group could impact the Group's business operations and financial performance.

 Concurrent Directorships with GMO Internet Group, Inc.

-Among our 7 directors (excluding Audit and Supervisory Committee members, consisting of 4 directors and 3 directors who are Audit and Supervisory Committee members), 3 individuals also serve as executives at GMO Internet Group, Inc. Their positions in our company, their names, and their respective roles at GMO Internet Group, Inc. are as follows:
+Among the Company's 7 directors (4 Directors excluding Directors who are Audit and Supervisory Committee Members, and 3 Directors who are Audit and Supervisory Committee Members), 3 individuals also serve as executives at GMO Internet Group, Inc. Their positions in the Company, their names, and their respective roles at GMO Internet Group, Inc. are as follows:

-Name Position in Our Company Position at GMO Internet Group, Inc.
+Name Position in the Company Position at GMO Internet Group, Inc.

 Tadashi Ito President and CEO Director